adielashrov/Enhance-DL-with-SBM-Modelsward2023/PCC_SBM/Readme.md

 ### Part 1 - Train an Aurora-RL agent

-The full guide can be found at ...
+The full guide can be found at  [Getting started with PCC-RL](https://github.com/adielashrov/Enhance-DL-with-SBM-Modelsward2023/blob/main/PCC_SBM/Getting_Started_with_PCC_RL.md).

 ### Part 2 - Examine the trained agent extended by PCC-SBM with the Simulator